gatkin/gatkin-personal-site/_posts/2018-11-25-the-python-packages-i-use-in-nearly-every-project.md

 ### coverage.py

 For measuring code coverage in Python, [coverage.py](https://coverage.readthedocs.io/en/latest/) is my go-to solution.
-It is simple to integrate with pytest tests and produces nice coverage reports in both terminal and HTML formats. coverage.py can also measure branch coverage and allows you to fail builds that fall under a minimum coverage treshold.
+It is simple to integrate with pytest tests and produces nice coverage reports in both terminal and HTML formats. coverage.py can also measure branch coverage and allows you to fail builds that fall under a minimum coverage threshold.

 ### Other Testing Packages